-Given the large-scale bulk transcriptomic data in resource, we are interested to identify the genomic elements that have specific transcriptional activities in adult brain at the tissue level.
-In particular, we used the ENCODE standard RNA-seq pipeline to uniformly process the RNA-seq data of available samples from PEC and GTEx to quantify the expression levels for the protein coding genes, transcripts, noncoding RNA and novel transcribed regions of brain and other tissues.
+We are interested to identify the genomic elements that have specific transcriptional activities in adult brain at the tissue level.
+In particular, we used the ENCODE standard RNA-seq pipeline to uniformly process the RNA-seq data of all available samples from psychencode[[**uni abbrev]] and GTEx.
 Using these data, we found more interpreted functional elements such as sets of differentially expressed and co-expressed genes characterizing various brain regions, phenotypes and disorders [cap1], and reported them in our resource.
 Moreover, we constructed a gene co-expression network using the samples across brain and other tissues and clustered it into a number of gene co-expression modules, many of which reveal the expression patterns specific for brain samples.

-The brain tissues have been found to comprise a variety of cell types including neuronal and non-neuronal cells such as astrocytes [refs].
-One issue with the changes of gene expression in our brain tissue samples is whether the changes are driven by gene expression in a particular cell type or different cell-type populations.
+brain tissues have been found to comprise a variety of cell types including neuronal and non-neuronal cells such as astrocytes [refs].
+One issue with the changes of gene expression over a population in our brain tissue samples is whether the changes are driven by gene expression in a particular cell type or different quantities of various cell-types.
 To address this, we integrated the single cell transcriptome data to discover how the gene expression from various cell types contribute to the bulk gene expression using two strategies.

-First, we used the standard pipeline to uniformly process single cell RNA-seq data in PEC in conjunction with the number of other single-cell studies on the brain to create a list of basic and primary cell types in the brain; i.e., 16 neuronal types, five non-neuronal types and xxx additional fetal types from PsychENCODE (Supplement).
-These are mostly concordant with what has been previously published with some minor modifications in terms of cell clusters based on their gene expression similarities (Figure Sxxx).
-Across these cell types, we found a number of genes varies much more substantially than they do amongst individual tissues and so forth; e.g., the dopamine receptor genes (DRD) that associate with SCZ (Figure xxx).
+First, we used the standard pipeline to uniformly process single cell RNA-seq data in PEC in conjunction with the number of other single-cell studies on the brain to put together a list of cell types in the brain; i.e., 16 neuronal types, five non-neuronal types and xxx additional fetal types from PsychENCODE (Supplement).
+This forms a matrix of 25 reference cell types signatures we call C in the below.
+These signatures are mostly concordant with what has been previously published with some minor modifications in terms of cell clusters based on their gene expression similarities (Figure Sxxx).
+Across these cell types, we found a number of genes varies much more substantially than they do amongst individual tissues; e.g., the dopamine receptor genes (DRD) that associate with SCZ (Figure xxx).
 This implies that the gene expression variation of cell types can give rise to substantial changes in bulk gene expression at the tissue level.